Kennesaw State University: Becoming a major university

-Papp announced his retirement on May 10, 2016, and the University System of Georgia's Chief Academic Officer, Houston Davis, was named interim president, effective July 1, 2016.
-In September 2016, information leaked from University System of Georgia sources indicated that Georgia state attorney general Sam Olens would likely be named the next university president.
-The potential appointment of Olens, a Republican who litigated Georgia's stance on same-sex marriage, was seen as controversial by some students and faculty, resulting in organized protests.
-On October 3, 2016, the University System of Georgia Chancellor Hank Huckaby notified the KSU community of Olens' official request for appointment to the job via an email to all students and faculty.
-The following day, Olens officially interviewed for the job, with an executive board vote expected October 12, 2016.
-On October 12, 2016, the University System of Georgia announced publicly that Olens was appointed to the office of President of Kennesaw State University, effective November 1, 2016.
-He will resign as attorney general, and his successor will be appointed by Governor Nathan Deal.

-On December 14, 2017, Sam Olens announced that he would be stepping down as president, effective February 18, 2018.
-Pamela Whitten was announced as KSU's President on July 16, 2018.
-Whitten stepped down as president of Kennesaw State University in 2021 and accepted the position of president of Indiana University, effective July 1, 2021.
+In the Fall of 2016, students and faculty protested the suspected appointment of Georgia's Republican attorney general, Sam Olens, as the next Kennesaw president.
+He took office on November 1, 2016, resigning as attorney general.
+He left office in February of 2018.
+Pamela Whitten was KSU's next president, serving until 2021.
+On March 16, 2022, Kathy Schwaig was named the sixth president.

 KSU's Computer Science and Information Systems department hosts the Center for Election Systems, which certified and monitored the direct recording electronic machines used in Georgia elections until June 2018 at the latest.
-This shift was initiated due in part to lax security by the center, which had accidentally exposed over 6.5 million voter records.
+This shift was initiated due in part to poor security by the center, which had accidentally exposed over 6.5 million voter records.

 On December 19, 2018, KSU was classified as a doctoral research institution with R2 status, denoting high research activity.

-On March 16, 2022 Kathy "Kat" Schwaig was named the sixth president of Kennesaw State University, following her tenure as interim president.

 Campuses

 Kennesaw State University is located on two campuses with a combined 581 acre of land, of which about 230 acres is located in Marietta and the remainder is located in Kennesaw.
 The Kennesaw campus is located adjacent to I-75 (similar to four other Georgia universities, Georgia Tech, Dalton State College, and Georgia State University, and Atlanta Metropolitan State College) where views of the campus can be seen from the highway, including Kennesaw State's University Village.